Start a Business

 - IRS forms

-- Expert assistance – legal, marketing, CPA, banking
+- Expert assistance referrals– legal, marketing, CPA, banking

 - Office/business space location assistance

-Combining federal, state and local programs, leaders of Barron County are committed to providing cost-saving incentives to financially-strong companies that broaden the tax base of the community.
-Incentive packages are company and location specific and may include: property tax abatements, sales tax refunds, tax increment financing, employee training dollars, low-cost financing programs, infrastructure improvements and utility cost reductions.
-Consideration is given to firms that:
+Combining federal, state and local programs, Barron County Economic Development are committed to providing cost-saving incentives to financially-strong companies that broaden the tax base of the community.
+Incentive packages are company and location specific and may include: tax increment financing, employee training dollars, low-cost financing programs, infrastructure improvements and utility cost reductions.

 Other incentives include: